Personal Loan for 550 CIBIL Score 2026 – NBFC & Fintech Options at 18%–36%

 • Maintain a steady repayment pattern

-With consistent behaviour, most people begin to see improvement within a few months.
+With consistent behaviour, most people begin to see a 20–50 point improvement within 4–6 months, and a move into the “Good” (650+) range typically takes 9–12 months of disciplined repayment.

 Here’s how you can apply through Urban Money: